 - Potentially make some extra income through renting your house.

 - If you choose to rent the house through a peer-to-peer house sharing service such as Airbnb, returning occasionally will be an option and keeping the majority of your furniture in the house shouldn’t be a problem.

 - You will likely still need to find a mail forwarding service and switch your address.

 - Ultimately, you will still be responsible for paying your mortgage, meaning if a renter flakes out, you will be out some money.

 - Upkeep is still something to consider here.
 While you can probably worry less about theft thanks to your tenants, as a landlord you will still need someone to deal with maintenance.
-This is an especially daunting task should you rent via Airbnb rather than renting month-to-month.
+You definitely would need some great saws and other tools to maintain stuff like the garage, kitchen, bathrooms, etc. This is an especially daunting task should you rent via Airbnb rather than renting month-to-month.

 - Speaking of, deciding to rent month-to-month will leave you needing to get rid of most everything or pay for a storage facility unless you rent as a “fully furnished” home.

 - There is the potential for renters to cause damage to the home and anything in it.